whlapinel/separate-setting-manager/progress-log.md

 - Continue re-styling components
 - Go through the process of deploying to remote server in order to be able to understand potential future issues
 - Redesign and implement root page
+- check authorization in layouts rather than every page - this means you need a layout for each role (teacher and admin)

 ## 12/25: